ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 ```

 If no value is provided for `:an_optional_param` it will be given the value `"hello"`

-## Params of type React::Observable

-`React::Observable` objects work very similar to state variables.
-Any render method that accesses an observable value will be re-rendered if that value changes, and you can update the value (causing a rerender) using the param name followed by a "!".

 ## Params of type Proc